tensorflow/tensorboard/README.md

 ### I get a network security popup every time I run TensorBoard on a mac!

 This is because by default, TensorBoard serves on host `0.0.0.0` which is publicly accessible.
-You can stop the popups by specifying `--host=localhost` at startup.
+You can stop the popups by specifying `--host localhost` at startup.

 ### How can I contribute to TensorBoard development?